tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 #### Minions  <a name="minions"/>

-Dominating heroes also can complicate the political landscape.
+Even when the heroes have nothing but the best intention, dominating heroes also can complicate the political landscape.
 It can happen that a little cult of followers starts forming around one person.
-Apart from the ownership issues, this is also a dangerous thing politically.
-It adds the additional complexity that next to the existing organizational silo's typically present in an organisation, there is an additional group that can possibly run across organizational boundaries and strive for their own political aims.
+Even without them actively pursing this.
+Apart from the ownership issues mentioned earlier, this is also a dangerous thing politically.
+Because it adds the additional complexity that next to the existing organizational silo's, typically present in an organisation, there is an additional group that runs across organizational boundaries.
 In this case, the leader of the hero cult may gain more power than the organization/ customer is willing to consciously give to them.

 The group of minions also can lead to a certain tribalism, a certain group pressure.
 Us vs them.
-Where they can gang up on someone outside of the group, under the protection of the leader.
+Where they can gang up on someone outside of the group, under the protection of the reputation of their leader.
 This can lead to competent people leaving the firm because they aren't willing to play petty politics and are unable to do a proper job.
 Again, the customer loses.

 *This is closely related to [the Posse](/20/06/2018/Posse/)*

+Again in the best case the heroes themselves have only the best intentions.
+When giving too much power, one might end up using it without knowing it.
+One might not even be aware that it is there.
+But the heroes are of course just people.
+They may give in to the temptation of using that power and risk becoming **bullies**.

 ## Conclusion

 The danger of the heroes lies not so much with the heroes themselves.
 But more with the impact that they have on their peers.
 More specifically, the impact their peers *allow* them to have.
 Heroes need to take care that they don't become **bullies**, that they keep their ego in check. [^jocko] But they themselves aren't responsible for any passive, worshipping attitude that their peers might develop.
-If the team didn't consider them as heroes, their ego would automatically be kept in check.
+If the team, or management for that matter, didn't consider them as heroes, their ego or at least the impact of it, would automatically be kept in check.
 The source of the danger is placing someone on a pedestal.

 As an employer having your own local heroes may seem comforting and reassuring.
 Everyone speaks so highly of them, we should treasure them.
 Just make sure that even the legends can take a vacation or, heaven forbids, change jobs.
 No one sticks around forever.
 Everyone must do their part.
 It is a good thing that the business can place their trust in their software engineers.
 But this should be the logical consequence of the team doing a consistently good job.
 No worshipping should come into play.